Alloxylon pinnatum: Taxonomy

 First described as a variety of what was then known as Embothrium wickhamii by Joseph Maiden and Ernst Betche in 1911 after a collection by J.L.Boorman, the Dorrigo waratah was raised to species status and reclassified as Oreocallis pinnata by Dutch botanist Hermann Otto Sleumer in 1954.
 The Australian members of the genus Oreocallis were recognised as markedly distinct from the South American species, which saw them allocated to the new genus Alloxylon.
 Hence, Oreocallis pinnata was given the new combination Alloxylon pinnatum in 1991 by Peter Weston and Mike Crisp of the Royal Botanic Gardens in Sydney.
 The species name refers to the pinnate leaves.
 Aside from Dorrigo waratah, it has also been called the Dorrigo oak, red silky oak, tree waratah, pink silky oak, red oak, Queensland waratah, and waratah oak.
-The genus name is derived from Ancient Greek allo-, meaning "other" or "strange", and xylon, meaning "wood".
+The genus name is derived from Ancient Greek allo- meaning 'other' or 'strange', and xylon 'wood'.
 It refers to the genus's unusual cell architecture compared with the related genera Telopea and Oreocallis.

 A. pinnatum and the other three tree waratah species lie in the subtribe Embothriinae, along with the true waratahs (Telopea), Oreocallis and the Chilean firetree (Embothrium coccineum) from South America.
 Almost all these species have red flowers that are terminal (arising at the ends of branches), and hence the subtribe's origin and floral appearance most likely predates the splitting of the supercontinent Gondwana into Australia, Antarctica, and South America over 60 million years ago.
 The position, colour and tubular shape of the flowers suggest that they are bird-pollinated, and have been so since the radiation of nectar-feeding birds such as honeyeaters in the Eocene.
-Triporopollenites ambiguus is an ancient member of the proteaceae known only from pollen deposits, originally described from Eocene deposits in Victoria.
+Triporopollenites ambiguus is an ancient member of the Proteaceae known only from pollen deposits, originally described from Eocene deposits in Victoria.
 The fossil pollen closely resembles that of the Tasmanian waratah (Telopea truncata), A. pinnatum and Oreocallis grandiflora.
 Cladistic analysis of morphological features within the Embothriinae showed A. pinnatum to be the earliest offshoot within the genus and sister to the other three species.
 Along with members of other genera in the Embothriinae, A. pinnatum has crimson pollen, while the other three Alloxylon species have yellow pollen.
 Hence the ancestral pollen colour was likely red, and remained so with the emergence of the genus Alloxylon, yet changed to yellow after the divergence of A. pinnatum.

 Distribution and habitat

-The Dorrigo waratah is found in warm-temperate rainforest from altitudes of 700 to 1250 m along the McPherson Range in south-east Queensland and the Dorrigo Plateau in northern New South Wales, with dominant tree species such as coachwood (Ceratopetalum apetalum) and Antarctic beech (Lophozonia moorei).
+The Dorrigo waratah is found in warm-temperate rainforest from altitudes of 700 to 1250 m along the McPherson Range in south-east Queensland and the Dorrigo Plateau in northern New South Wales, with dominant tree species, such as coachwood (Ceratopetalum apetalum) and Antarctic beech (Nothofagus moorei).
 In Queensland it is associated with golden sassafras (Doryphora sassafras) and native crabapple (Schizomeria ovata).
 It commonly grows on southern aspects of hills and slopes.